Mayuranathaswami Temple, Mayiladuthurai: Mudavan Muzhukku

+Elephant Abayambigai at Mayuranathaswamy Temple, completing 50 years in 2023.

 A physically challenged couple, devotees of Mayuranathar also known as Shiva, from the place Virudachalam named Natha Sarma and Anavidyambikai has participated in the theerthavari utsavam in Thiruvaiyaru.
 After that, they came to attend the theerthavari festival at this place, Mayuranathar temple.
 However, they could not reach in time for the Tula Snanam (holy dip in English), as the festival had already concluded.
 The couple, saddened, prayed to Lord Mayuranathar and slept on the banks of the Cauvery river.
 It is believed that Mayuranathar, pleased with their devotion, appeared in their dream and instructed them to bathe before sunrise of the next morning, as the new month had not yet begun.
 The couple performed the Tula Snanam the next morning and attained god's grace.
 Based on this legend, the first day of the tamil month of Karthigai is observed as Mudavan Muzhukku (The name "Mudavan" is associated with a legend involving Lord Shiva, who is believed to have altered the usual time for a ritual bath for a physically challenged devotee.
 The term "Muzhukku" translates to "holy dip" in English.).
 Stone sculptures resembling the couple in the form of lingams Natha Lingam and Anavidyambigai Lingam are located in the temple, with the Anavidyambikai adorned in a red saree and placed on the left side of the sanctum.
 Devotees traditionally believe that worshipping these lingams is essential for the fulfillment of prayers to Lord Mayuranathar.

 Sambandar’s crossing of the Cauvery

+Mahā Sadāśiva Mūrti with Umā Devī, depicting Shiva with 25 faces, 50 arms, and 75 eyes.

 Sambandar, also referred to as Thirugnana Sambandar, after visiting the lord Siva temple at Tiruvilanagar Uchiravaneswarar, located at Tiruvila Nagar, Mayiladuthurai district, on the northern banks of Cauvery river intended to worship Mayuranathar.
 However, the flood in the Cauvery river preventing him to cross the river.
 Samandar composed hymns in praise of the lord Siva to seek safe passage the flooded river.
 As per the hindu puranas, lord Shiva is believed to have halted the floodwaters, enabling Sambandar to cross the river.